ministryofjustice/laa-crime-application-store/README.md

 $ pipenv install --dev
 ```

+### Setting up the database

+We are currently using [Alembic](https://alembic.sqlalchemy.org/en/latest/index.html) for our database migrations.
+Information on our usage can be found [here](alembic/README.md)

 ### Running the application

 Running the application can be done by using the following command from the root of the project